IDEO-coLAB/treetorn/README.md

 # treetorn

-A JavaScript package that helps you enforce data strucutre consistency and write schemas by example.
+A JavaScript package that helps you enforce data strucutre consistency and write "schemas" by example.

 ## Installation